 As mentioned, Jakob will stay with us throughout the week.
 Not only is he an expert in the Arabic cultures, his command of the Arabic language is at a level where even the Danish expats feel intimidated.

-Church of the Blessed Virgin i Maadi
+The Church of the Blessed Virgin in Maadi

-On our first day, Sunday, November 2, a bus takes us a little south of Cairo, where we will visit what we consider to be the most interesting Coptic church in the capital, the “Church of the Virgin Mary in Maadi”.
+On our first day, Sunday, November 2nd, a bus takes us a little south of Cairo, where we will visit what we consider to be the most interesting Coptic church in the capital, the “Church of the Virgin Mary in Maadi”.
 Here, the church’s priest, Stefanos, will welcome us.
 The church is interesting because it is more intimate – and it has had distinguished visitors since the dawn of time.
 Here you will find the early beginnings of Christianity.
 Literally.
 According to the Gospel of Matthew, an angel appears to Joseph and says,

-“Get up, take the child and his mother and flee to Egypt, and stay there until I tell you.
+“Get up, take the child and his mother and flee to Egypt, and remain there until I tell you.
 For Herod is going to search for the child to destroy him.” …And he stayed there until Herod died.”

-Sunday afternoon is in the hands of the Nile.
+Stefanos will then talk about what it means to belong to a Christian minority in an Islamic society.
+Our Sunday afternoon is sacrificed the Nile.
 We have been allowed to borrow the church’s ship, which is used during the congregation’s social events.
-We sail out onto the Nile while we have our lunch, which is included in the price of the trip.
+We sail onto the Nile while we have our lunch, which is included in the price of the trip.

 View of Old Cairo